-As he did in the excellent Master and Commander: The Far Side of the World, Australian director Peter Weir makes this wartime tale a sleek, rousing, old-fashioned adventure instead of a somber, self-important epic slog.
+As he did in the excellent Master and Commander, Australian director Peter Weir makes this wartime tale a sleek, rousing, old-fashioned adventure instead of a somber, self-important epic slog.
 He accomplishes that by focusing on the relationships between the men and taking a cue from old-time studio filmmakers like Howard Hawks.

 THE WAY BACK is arguably less fun than Master and Commander, mainly because of the disturbing imagery (i.e. starvation, sickness, death, etc.) that inherently goes with prison movies and wilderness survival movies.
 But Weir makes it all bearable with his general swiftness and tone.
 The actors follow suit with warm performances from everyone involved, especially Farrell as a dangerous but boisterous misfit.
 In the end, teamwork, sharing, and kindness win out over violence and cruelty.